 - A. As soon as you can after accepting the RC job, reach out to the RSC for a zipped folder with electronic copies of the various letters, forms, worksheets, lists, and other correspondence that have been used in other reunions.
 Begin by looking over just the file names to get an overview of where you are headed. - B. Select the specific dates for the reunion by first determining if there are any major events or conditions that you need to work around.
-For example, for Charleston we settled on May 19-23 (Sunday to Thursday) because (a) Charleston weather usually is just about perfect in May; (b) Spoleto, an international performing-arts festival, was scheduled to run from May 24 to June 8 and fill every hotel in town; (c) the Atlantic hurricane season starts June 1 and runs through November 30; (d) midweek hotel nights are cheaper than weekend nights; and (e) flying in on Sunday is easier and sometimes cheaper than flying on a weekday. - C. The best source of city-specific information about the venue city (VC) is its Convention and Visitors Bureau (CVB).
+For example, for Charleston we settled on May 19-23 (Sunday to Thursday) because (a) Charleston weather usually is just about perfect in May; (b) Spoleto, an international performing-arts festival, was scheduled to run from May 24 to June 8 and fill every hotel in town; (c) the Atlantic hurricane season starts June 1 and runs through November 30; (d) midweek hotel nights are cheaper than weekend nights; and (e) flying in on Sunday is easier and sometimes cheaper than flying on a weekday. - C. A good source of city-specific information about the venue city (VC) is its Convention and Visitors Bureau (CVB).
 Find its web page by entering "[VenueCity] Convention and Visitors Bureau" in the search box of any major search engine (Google, Yahoo, etc.).
 Call or email the person listed for convention and group planning and ask if they have someone on the staff who specializes in military reunions.
 If so, call that person and ask about local conditions and events that you need to take into account in selecting your reunion dates.
 He or she also should be able to give you information about support from local military bases, including contact information.
 Ask him or her to review your RFP and make suggestions before it goes out.
-This person can be enormously helpful, since he or she knows all of the players in the local convention industry and has helped with lots of military reunions.
+This person can be enormously helpful, since he or she knows all of the players in the local convention industry and has helped with lots of military reunions..
 If they to not have a military specialist, then talk to someone who routinely helps with group planning. - D. After the reunion dates are set, look around on the CVB web page for a place to submit a Request for Proposal (RFP); there almost certainly is one there somewhere.
 Call someone if there are parts of the form that you are not sure about, then fill it out and submit it.
-Be sure to mention that you are doing a military reunion, that it will include a sit-down banquet dinner, and that you will need a hospitality room for the entire time and one meeting room at two different times (Board of Directors (BOD) and all-hands meetings).
+Be sure to mention that you are doing a military reunion, that it will include a sit-down banquet dinner, and that you will need a hospitality room for the entire time with permission to serve alcohol there, and one meeting room at two different times (Board of Directors (BOD) and all-hands meetings).
 The CVB will shotgun it to hotels, tour operators, restaurants, and other vendors and you will start getting replies almost immediately.
-This saves an enormous amount of time and gets you started right away on hotel selection. - E. If there is someone at the CVB who specializes in military reunions, send that person an email with all of your contact information, the name of the organization, and the dates of the reunion.
-Ask him or her to review your RFP and make suggestions before it goes out.
-This person can be enormously helpful, since he or she knows all of the players in the local convention industry and has helped with lots of military reunions.
+This saves an enormous amount of time and gets you started right away on hotel selection.